Skip to main content

 Medications & Supplements

-• Famciclovir is given by mouth and is used off-label to control feline herpesvirus.
-Give as directed.
-Side effects may include vomiting, diarrhea, decreased appetite, and increased drinking and urination.
-Do not use it in pets that are allergic to it or penciclovir.
-If a negative reaction occurs, call your veterinary office.
+• Dimenhydrinate (brand name: Dramamine®) is given by mouth or injection and is used off label to treat nausea and motion sickness, and occasionally itchiness.
+Give as directed by your veterinarian.
+Common side effects include sleepiness, dry mouth, and difficulty urinating.
+Do not use in pets that are allergic to it or similar antihistamines, that are very young, or that are undergoing antigen skin testing within the next two weeks.
+If a negative reaction occurs, please call your veterinary office.